 RealFin Collective Investment Schemes (RF) Proprietary Limited ("RCIS") is registered and approved by the Financial Sector Conduct Authority (FSCA) as a manager of Collective Investment Schemes approved in terms of the Collective Investment Schemes Control Act.
-This document is for information purposes only and does not constitute or form part of any offer to issue or sell or any solicitation of any offer to subscribe for or purchase any particular investments.
-The information contained in the MDD does not constitute financial advice as contemplated in terms of the Financial Advisory and Intermediary Services Act, and should be read in conjunction with the RCIS Fund Information Document which can be found on the RCIS website www.realfin.co.za.
-Opinions expressed in this document may be changed without notice at any time after publication.
-We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable directly or indirectly to the use of or reliance upon the information.
+This document is for information purposes only and does not constitute or form part of any offer to issue or sell or any solicitation of any offer to subscribe for or purchase any particular Investments.
+The information contained in the MDD does not constitute information and a doct in the financial Advisory and Intermediary Services Act, and should be read in constitute Intermediare contemplated in terms of the Financial Advisory and Intermediary Services Act, and should be read in constitute Intermediare contemplated in terms of the Financial Advisory and Intermediare Act, and should be read in constitute Intermediare contemplated in terms of the Financial Advisory and Intermediare Act, and should be read in constitute Intermediare Contemplated in terms of the Financial Advisory and Intermediare and the Act, and should be read in constitute Intermediare and the Act and should be read in constitute Intermediare Act, and should be read in constended act, and should be read intermediare Act, and sho liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable directly or indirectly to the use of or reliance upon the information.